Street storming: History

 — Prime Minister of Vietnam, Nguyễn Xuân Phúc in 11 December 2019.

 Vietnamese supporters during and after Vietnam's triumph, and the Vietnamese team before the second leg final matches.

-Following Vietnam exciting 2-1 victory against Thailand in the 2024 ASEAN Championship final in 2025, the streets exploded in joy, demonstrating the country's strong passion for football.
-Fans congregated in cities such as Hanoi and Hue, waving flags, set off red fireworks and chanting in unison, fostering a strong sense of unity and patriotism.
-The celebrations highlighted a spirit of unity, with people coming together to celebrate their national team's win.
-Surprisingly, despite their excitement, some supporters demonstrated discipline by observing traffic restrictions and not running red lights, demonstrating a growing sense of responsibility among the attendees.
+Following the Vietnam 2–1 victory over Thailand in the 2024 ASEAN Championship final, people took to the streets, demonstrating the country's strong passion for football.
+Fans congregated in cities such as Hanoi and Hue, waving flags, set off red fireworks and chanting in unison.
+Some have suggested the celebrations highlighted a spirit of unity, with people coming together to celebrate their national team's win.
+Some supporters demonstrated discipline by observing traffic restrictions and not running red lights.

-On 29 July 2025, just after the 2025 ASEAN U-23 Championship final, people began to street storming again on the same year just after the match ends, fans got outside in three cities such as Hanoi, Ho Chi Minh City and Hue; even the 91-year-old elderly woman got outside to explore and enthusiastic atmosphere.
+On 29 July 2025, just after the 2025 ASEAN U-23 Championship final, people began to street storming again on the same year just after the match ends, fans got outside in three cities such as Hanoi, Ho Chi Minh City and Hue; including a 91-year-old woman, who received much press interest for her enthusiasm for taking part in the celebrations.